timthedev07/KCAMathsHub/README.md

 npm install --global yarn
 ```

-Close the terminal window and open a new on your desktop.
+Close the terminal window and open a new one on your desktop.

 First, clone the repository and install deps: